galacticcouncil/hydration-docs/docs/start_validating.md

 ## 05 Check the status of your validator node

-You can check the status of your validator node in the Polkadot.JS app under:
+You can check the status of your validator node in the Polkadot/apps under:

 *Network* > *Staking* > *Staking overview*